 Proposal for full and part-time employment and anticipated benefits packages for employees.

-A proposal demonstrating municipal benefits the Marijuana Establishment will provide to the Town, financial or otherwise.
+A proposal demonstrating municipal benefits the Marijuana Retailer will provide to the Town, financial or otherwise.

 Diversity plan to promote equity among minorities, women, veterans, people with disabilities, people of all gender identities and sexual orientation.

-Plan for environmental sustainability in cultivation, manufacturing, and sourcing of retail products and within the overall operation of the marijuana establishment.
+Plan for environmental sustainability in sourcing of retail products and within the overall operation of the Marijuana Retailer.

 Status as Economic Empowerment or Social Equity Applicant.